piprzyb/Azure3/README.md

 Dataset that is used is Iris dataset.
 It is freely available at UCI machine learining repository.
 It contains 150 observations of iris species - 3 classes of 50 observations.
 There are four features - sepal length, sepal width, petal length and petal width.
 Features will be used to predict class of iris.

 ### Task
-Task of experiment is to correctly predict class of iris flowe based on four features - sepal length, sepal width, petal length and petal width.
+Task of experiment is to correctly predict class of iris flower based on four features - sepal length, sepal width, petal length and petal width.
+Dataset is explored in 'automl.ipynb' notebook.

 ### Access
 Data is freely available in UCI machine learning repository.
 Dataset link is passed to the Dataset.Tabular.from_delimited_files method.